jae1911/sitecontent/content/blog/2023/you-vs-google.md

 So do you have a friend, coworker or family member that still has millions of ads on their screen?
 Do them a favour and show them how to install uBlock origin on their browser.

+This website will **never** have ads, if it ever does, block it as it won't be controlled by me then.

 I'll see you next time!